apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    `proxy.process.net.default_inactivity_timeout_applied` metric
    is incremented.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.net.inactivity_check_frequency INT 1

    How frequent (in seconds) to check for inactive connections.
 If you deal